remysucre/DUI/README.md

-# Luigi
+# DUI

-GUI for SQLite
+GUI for DuckDB